-1. Flows were calculated using the Rational Method and a time of concentration estimated using the Uplands Method for the longest flow path in the contributing drainage area to the bioretention facilities.
-Refer to Appendix B.

-2. Required storage volume assumes zero infiltration is occurring.
+- Flows were calculated using the Rational Method and a time of concentration estimated using the Uplands Method for the longest flow path in the contributing drainage area to the bioretention facilities.
+Refer to Appendix B. - The 100 year stormwater flow is calculated using a C-value increased by 25 percent as per City of Ottawa Standards. - 3.
+Required storage volume assumes zero infiltration is occurring.

-To ensure stormwater runoff does not bypass the system (i.e. pass through untreated) when full infiltration (into the surrounding soils) is not being achieved, surface storage has been provided to contain the runoff until infiltration can occur.
+To ensure stormwater runoff does not bypass the system (i.e. pass through untreated) if full infiltration (into the surrounding soils) is not being achieved, surface storage has been provided to contain the runoff until infiltration can occur.
 Surface storage is provided at the downstream end of the facilities (contained by the side slopes) and at two locations upstream (contained by inline check dams).
-It should be noted that because temperature control is a requirement for the subject site (refer to Section 7.7), surface storage is only intended for rare occurrences when infiltration is limited.
+It should be noted that because temperature control is a requirement for the subject site (refer to Section 7.7), surface storage is only intended for rare occurrences if infiltration is limited.
 Any runoff contained on the surface would be "cooled" by the underlying soils when infiltration eventually does occur.
 In addition to surface storage, subsurface storage, within the bioretention facilities, is available.
 Based on the water table measurements provided by Golder (refer to Technical Memorandum in Appendix B), over 1.0 metre of separation is provided between the bottom of the facilities and the seasonally high water table.
-Therefore, it can be safely assumed that even during a period of abnormally high water table that the full storage within the facilities would be available.
+Therefore, it can be safely assumed that even during a period of abnormally high water table (i.e. above the seasonally high groundwater table) that the full storage within the facilities would be available.
 The total available storage volumes (surface and subsurface) have been summarized in Table 8 below.